awslabs/amazon-timestream-tools/integrations/lambda/README.md

 }
 ```

-The Lambda function name `TimestreamLambdaFunction` and the role name `TimestreamLambdaRole` are the default names used in the Jupyter notebook.
+The Lambda function name `TimestreamSampleLambda` and the role name `TimestreamLambdaRole` are the default names used in the Jupyter notebook.

 ### SageMaker Configuration